Yoga Garden SF Staff

 Instructor and Owner

 Marisa is one of two partners at Yoga Garden SF and has been part of the team since it opened in 1998.
-She is the primary instructor of the prenatal program which includes weekly classes, workshops and teacher training.
+Her areas of responsibility includes Operations and Finance, and she is the primary instructor of the prenatal program which includes weekly classes, workshops and teacher training.
 In her free time she enjoys spending time with her children, writing poetry and being physically active.

 Instructor and Owner